JacobStephens2/wadadliflarecatering.com/README.md

-This is the website for Wadadli Flare Catering.
+This is the website for Wadadli Flare Catering, accessible at https://wadadliflarecatering.com/.